Because standard economic theories have no answers to this type of crisis.

 In short, a rethinking of concepts and methods is very likely.
 Difficult moments like the present one are only a trigger for change.

-Bianca Stan - Graduated in Law, writer with several books published in Romania and journalist for the group "Anticipatia" (Bucharest).
-She focuses on the impact of exponential technologies, military robotics and their intersection with global trends, urbanization and long-term geopolitics.
-She lives in Naples.
+Bianca Stan – Graduated in Law, writer with several books published in Romania and journalist for the group "Anticipatia" (Bucharest).
+It focuses on the impact of exponential technologies, military robotics and their intersection with global trends, urbanization and long-term geopolitics.
+He lives in Naples.